 A letter of claim from solicitors acting on behalf of Mrs P is sent to the surgery alleging clinical negligence in the delayed diagnosis and referral for suspected oral cancer.
 It is claimed that had the condition been diagnosed and treated earlier the patient would have been spared radical surgery and the need for radiotherapy.

-The expert does however question why Ms N did not consider something more than just a slow-healing socket – especially when the adjacent molar had been extracted with normal healing.
-His view is that a referral should have been made at this point and certainly an urgent referral at the next review.
+The expert does however question why Ms N did not consider something more than just a slow-healing socket – especially when the adjacent first molar had been extracted with normal healing.
+His view is that a referral should have been made at this point (i.e. at follow-up review after first-molar extraction) and certainly an urgent referral at the next review.

-The question of an earlier diagnosis leading to less radical treatment is not so clear cut.
+The question of whether an earlier diagnosis could have resulted in less radical treatment is not so clear cut.
 The expert states that the necessary surgery (involving tracheostomy, neck dissection, access and free-flap reconstruction) would likely have been similar in scale if carried out earlier but the tumour would have been smaller and subsequent radiotherapy might not have been indicated.
 Prognosis in oral cancer is obviously better the earlier the diagnosis.

 MDDUS negotiates a settlement in the case with the agreement of the member.